Cover Letter Format: Examples & Tips

 Key Takeaways

-Here’s a quick recap so you can write the perfect cover letter and get an interview.
+Here’s a quick recap to help you write the perfect cover letter and get an interview.

 1. A cover letter format follows a straightforward business letter format.